Hardik-S-003/voice_agent/README.md

-# 🎙 AI Voice Agent – 30 Days of AI Voice Agents
+# 🎙 AI Voice Agent

 An end-to-end **voice-driven conversational AI assistant** built as part of the **Murf AI 30 Days of AI Voice Agents Challenge**.
 The assistant can **listen**, **understand**, **think**, and **speak back** — all in a smooth, hands-free conversation loop.